 Large entrance hall.
 Large sitting/dining room.
 1x 5ft kingsize double bed and 1x single bed.
 2x twin single beds, Kitchen.
 Bathroom with bath and with shower over, hand basin.
 Separate WC.

 Gas central heating, microwave, Gas hob, Oven, Fridge, fridge/freezer, washing machine.
 Gas coal effect fire in sitting room.
 DVD player, Wi-Fi, Satellite free to view channels.
 Fuel and Power inc.in rent.
-Bed linen and towels inc.in rent.
+Bed linen inc.in rent.
+Towels are not provided.
 Cot.
 Off road parking for three cars on a sloped driveway.
 Front garden and enclosed rear south facing lawned garden.
 Sorry no smoking.
 Welcomes 3 well behaved dogs.

 Dorset has many claims to fame including the iconic Hovis advert, the best-selling Famous Five Books, and the award winning drama ‘Broadchurch’.
 Visit Shaftesbury and you’ll find a very recognisable street, Gold Hill.
 This cobbled street was use in the 1970’s Hovis TV advert featuring a boy pushing a bike up the hill.
 Walking up/down this familiar hill you’d be forgiven for humming or whistling 'New World Symphony' which accompanied the TV advert.

 Enid Blyton’s ‘The Famous Five’ series featured Dorset locations such as the Isle of Purbeck and Poole Harbour, with Anne, Dick, Georgina, Julian, and Timmy the dog having their adventures and enjoying a few ginger beers along the way.